 Though we have always been growing slowly, our goal now is to stabilize and not to grow more.
 The type of service we want to provide is too personal to become too big.

-We have now 7 people full time, 1 part time and my mum is our free-of-cost consultant whenever big decisions need to be made. 🙂
+We have now seven people full time, one part-time and my mum is our free-of-cost consultant whenever big decisions need to be made. 🙂

 Teresa is the owner and operator of Portugal Best Cycling/Turaventur.